Globe

 On 8 December 2023, the Mexican government passed new regulation (NOM-037) creating new obligations for employers to protect the safety and health of their teleworking employees.
 The new requirements include the following:

-• Provide teleworkers with a training on occupational risks and health and safety conditions.
+• Provide teleworkers with training on occupational risks and health and safety conditions.

 • Establish a checklist on safety and health conditions of teleworkers’ workplaces and ensure compliance via physical or virtual visits.